HalfScale/Java-Notes/topics/generics.md

 }
 ```
 - In the example above it's called *bounded type* generics.
 The types is being bounded(After the **extends** keyword) on a specific type.
 Making it more strict on the types that it accepts.
 - The extends keyword in the generic context means **extends or implements a class**.
-In the example above the type only accepts a type that is a **Number** or it's subclasses.
+In the example above the type only accepts of type **Number** or it's subclasses.

 ```java
 public class ClassName <T extends Integer> {